 Pseudonyms include Jay Charby, Landon Ellis, Sley Harson, Ellis Hart, John Magnus & Jay Solo

-A former circus employee who became a private eye, three-foot-two BIG JOHN NOVAK was Harlan Ellison's attempt to create the first mystery story featuring "a little person as a protagonist."
+A former circus performer (when he was “younger and dumber”) who became a “two-bit eye,” three-foot-two BIG JOHN NOVAK was Harlan Ellison’s attempt to create the first mystery story featuring “a little person as a protagonist.”

 Unfortunately, Novak only appeared in one short story, “Killer in the Can,” which was published in the August 1956 issue of Trapped Detective Stories Magazine.
 In it, he’s threatened with having his license and gun permit taken away by the police, unless he agrees to help them take down a gunman who has already killed five cops and shot a dozen other people.

 Although he’s celebrated as a science fiction and fantasy author (and a notoriously cutting, take-no-prisoners pop culture critic), Ellison enjoyed success in many genres, including crime fiction.
 He was a frequent contributor to numerous mystery and detective digests of the fifties and early sixties, including Mike Shayne Mystery Magazine, Trapped Detective Stories, Ellery Queen Mystery Magazine, The Saint Mystery Magazine and others, and even nabbed a couple of Edgars later on in his career.
 Two of the other eyes he created are Jerry Killian and Sheckley Scodell.

 - “Killer in the Can” (August 1956, Trapped Detective Stories Magazine; aka “Can Opener”)